TroyMetrics/Benchmark-Overlays/README.md

 ## **🔴 Danger State (Power Alert)**

-This status icon and alert is triggered when one or more 12VHPWR pins exceed the maximum rated specification of **9.2 amps**, or drops to **0 amps**, indicating a critical deviation from safe operating conditions that may result in power delivery failure or hardware damage. 🔴<br>
+This status icon and alert is triggered when one or more 12VHPWR pins exceed the maximum rated specification of **9.2 amps**, or drops to **0 amps**, indicating a critical deviation from safe operating conditions that may result in power delivery failure or hardware damage. 💀

 <p align="center">
   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/Power_Detector_Power_Alert_Preview.png">
 </p>